Metamorphosis: The Musical

 as a ward of the state)

 She was moved into a succession of her Aunt’s places, first Olive Brunnings, then Ana Lower.
-I may need a set of sisters to play Norma Jeane as a youth, somebody out there must have some preteen daughters who have always wanted to act, and so I need an eleven-year-old version of Norma Jean too, two total; so far.
+I may need a set of sisters to play Norma Jeane as a youth, somebody out there must have some preteen daughters who have always wanted to act, and so I need an eleven-year-old version of Norma Jeane too, two total, so far.

-She met a boy while in high school named James “Jim” Doherty, so now I need a 15/16 year old Norma Jeane, and a young man as well; Three Norma’s now!
+She met a boy while in high school named James “Jim” Doherty, so now I need a 15/16-year-old Norma Jeane, and a young man as well.
+That makes three Norma’s now!

 Apparently, her caretakers moved away and she and Jim, with Gladys forcing the issue, got married, he at 18 ... she was maybe a year younger.
 Her Aunt Ana arranged the ceremony.